-Austin’s parents wish they could rewind to before their nightmare began.
-The first thing they would do is get their children and themselves vaccinated against the flu.
+Austin’s parents wish they could rewind to before their nightmare began to get vaccinated against the flu.

 On January 12, 2011, previously healthy, athletic and strong 17-year-old Austin Booth woke up feeling ill.
 His mother gave him some medicine and he went to school.
 Austin made it through the day, but by basketball practice that afternoon he was sent home by his coach who could tell Austin was not feeling well.
 Austin’s parents thought that he might have the flu so they gave him some more medication and lots of fluids.

 The next day, Austin stayed home from school.
 By mid-morning he had coughed up blood so his mother immediately called the doctor and brought him in to be seen right away.

 Flu Hospitalization & Death

 Once the doctor saw Austin he sent him immediately to the emergency room.
 Within a few hours, Austin was placed on a ventilator to help him breathe.
 That was the last time Austin was awake and the last time his mother spoke to him.